qrioustechy/qrioustechy/README.md

 - 👋 Hi, I’m Samuel Iyiola
-- 👀 I’m interested in what's under the hood for a lot of things.
+- 👀 I’m interested in what's 'under the hood' for a lot of things.
 - 🌱 I’m currently learning Data Science, Machine Learning Models, Data Visualization, A/B Testing, Webscraping
 - 💞️ I’m looking to collaborate on projects related to Data Mining, Exploratory Data Analysis, Regression Models
 - 📫 How to reach me @qrioustechy on Twitter